 4. Create a long-term SEO plan

 Search engine optimization (SEO) is a core element for ecommerce success.
 Why?
-Organic search (I.e., your everyday Googlers) is the top source of traffic for ecommerce.
+Organic search (I.e., your everyday Googlers) is the second highest source of traffic for ecommerce.

 It’s an affordable and potent way to ramp up traffic, conversions, and, of course, sales.
 But remember: the SEO landscape is malleable.
 For long-term effectiveness, you must continually monitor and pivot your SEO efforts.